 Not everyone will agree with you in life, but that doesn’t automatically cancel your point out.
 Be open to conversation and friendly debate, we all have many messages and lessons we can learn from one another we just need to be open to hearing others out.
 So don’t be scared to let your voice be heard.
 In saying that, it’s ok to take a step back from subjects you are unsure about.
 Use that as an opportunity to absorb the information and ideas being offered.

 Compare The Bigger Pictures

 Sometimes, the only benefit from something might be that your bigger picture becomes a little more attractive.
-So that glamorous internship, that actually, might be basic and boring could be the break you need – and the brand your CV needs.
+So don’t rule out that that internship too quickly, it could be the break you need – and the brand your CV needs.
 A lot of the time Internships will be the scraps that need outsourcing, but you can oversell this on your CV.
 If it’s your first break into the industry embrace the conversation, programmes and systems used.
 Learn as much as possible.

 If you’ve just accepted an internship or a permanent position, and you’re anything like me.
 By the end of the first week I would have made up my mind that the job is terrible and not for me.
 Wait.
 It.
 Out.
 Trust me, it can take some time to settle in to a new environment with new people.
 I always adopt the probation period as a reflection point, usually between 3-6 months.
 This is the point your employer will review your position and work, but use this to rethink it for yourself also.
 That way if you are struggling in the early days, a provisional 6 month review might help you to enjoy the work more, instead of worrying about whether it’s right for you.